jceb/semver-compare-cli/README.md

 - `0` predicate applies to the comparison of the two version
 - `1` predicate doesn't apply

-The following predicates are supported:
+The following predicates are supported that shall be placed between the two version numbers:

 - `eq`: equal
 - `ge`: greater than or equal